jaredjennings/jaredjennings.github.io-src/content/hive-4-on-kubernetes.rst

 :author: jaredj
 :category: Projects

+**UPDATE**: I made an unofficial Helm chart at https://github.com/jaredjennings/helm-thehive.
+It does a lot of this, but has no documentation yet.
+Soon.

 Here's what I've got so far.
 It is not complete.
 For example, it has no persistent file storage, and it isn't geared up for Cortex.